Wickham - Carrington - Tighes Hill

 The educational profile of Wickham - Carrington - Tighes Hill exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational attainment in Wickham-Carrington-Tighes Hill is notably higher than broader benchmarks.
-40.2% of residents aged 15+ have university qualifications, compared to 21.3% in the rest of NSW and 26.1% in the SA4 region.
-Bachelor degrees are most common at 27.4%, followed by postgraduate qualifications (9.4%) and graduate diplomas (3.4%).
-Vocational credentials are also prevalent, with 31.4% of residents aged 15+ holding them - advanced diplomas (10.7%) and certificates (20.7%).
+Educational attainment in Wickham-Carrington-Tighes Hill is notably high, with 40.2% of residents aged 15+ holding university qualifications, compared to 21.3% in the rest of NSW and 26.1% in the SA4 region.
+Bachelor degrees are most prevalent at 27.4%, followed by postgraduate qualifications (9.4%) and graduate diplomas (3.4%).
+Vocational credentials are also prominent, with 31.4% of residents aged 15+ holding such qualifications - advanced diplomas account for 10.7% and certificates for 20.7%.
+Educational participation is high, with 28.2% of residents currently enrolled in formal education, including 10.5% in tertiary, 6.7% in primary, and 4.3% in secondary education.

 Frequently Asked Questions - Education